ahernan79/IntermediateCAD/README.md

 Final product:

 ## Advanced Mechanical Mates
-Assignment: Use new mates to create this telescoping assembly with three size configurations of one part and a pin to hold them together.
+Assignment: Use new mate types to create this telescoping assembly with three size configurations of one part and a pin to hold them together.

 What I learned: How to use new mates like the slot mate.